Code-Institute-Submissions/ci-propt-studios/README.md

 ### Existing Features

-ProPT studios, until now, did not have a website, so there were no existing features.

-Marketing and client updates were provided through social media such as Facebook.
+All pages feature a top navigation bar with a logo in the top-left corner, footer that contains the gym address, phone contact details & social media links.
+All pages feature a jumbotron with the gym's slogan 'We never repeat a workout'/page title and an appropriate illustration to the right.
+This illustration is only visible on desktop devices and is hidden on tablets and mobile devices.

+**Home Page**

+What we offer section is divided into 3 sections - personal training, personalised plans & group classes each with a brief description.
+They've done it section features 3 user testimonials and their images.
+Meet the trainers section features trainer images, short bios & social media links.
+Where to find us section features a Google Maps map.

+**Classes & Timetable**

+Our classes section is divided into 4 sections - cardio-focused, strength-focused, BroCamp & Teen Fit each with a brief description.
+Our timetable features image of the timetable with a button to open image in a new tab - this allows users to save it and view in full size if on a mobile device

+**Gallery**

+Gallery page features 5 different images of a yoga class, people doing workouts, gym equipment etc.

+**Contact us**

+Contact us page features a contact us form with a submit button and a Google Maps map.

 ### Features Left to Implement

 The idea is to implement a back-end for scheduling clients & bookings at a later date.

 The Contact us form currently has no action, no email gets sent after the button is clicked.
 The idea is to implement automatic email sending to the trainer's emails after the user submits the form.
+The form would also ideally have some sort of CHAPTA authentification to prevent bots from doing random submits.

 After professional photographs are done, the stock photographs currently on the website would be replaced.
 Actual social media profile links of trainers have intentionally been left out.